-SBTMA is working closely with its engineers, MABT, and the PA DEP to evaluate the issue and investigate options to correct the problem.
+SBTMA is working with its engineers, MABT, and the Pa DEP to evaluate the issue and investigate options to correct the problem.
 Options include modifying levels of chlorine in the system, reducing the storage tank level during periods of time that are historically elevated in trihalomethanes and adding an aerator to the tank to volatilize the TTHMs to atmosphere.
 Sampling will continue at a quarterly frequency for trihalomethanes.

-You can contact South Buffalo Township Municipal Authority at 724-295-0430 or email us at sbtma167@gmail.com if you have questions or concerns.
+For more information, you can contact South Buffalo Township Municipal Authority at 724-295-0430 or email us at sbtmal67@gmail.com.